 Since studying at Cambridge University and the Royal Academy of Music with John White, Martin Outram has enjoyed a wide ranging career as quartet player, soloist and teacher.

-Martin performs in recital with Julian Rolton.
+Martin performs in recital with pianist Julian Rolton.
 Together they have performed widely throughout the UK and have recorded several discs for the Naxos and Nimbus labels.
-Their performances have included recitals at many international viola congresses and Martin has served on the jury for the Lionel Tertis International Viola Competition.
-His recording of all the music for viola and piano by Bax with Julian Rolton attracted a five-star review in the BBC Music Magazine and their discs of English Viola Sonatas, all the viola music of Britten and Bridge and a CD featuring the legacy of the great Scottish violist Watson Forbes have also received similar outstanding praise internationally.
+Their performances have included recitals at many international Viola congresses and Martin has served on the jury for the Lionel Tertis International Viola Competition.
+His recording of all the music for Viola and Piano by Bax with Julian Rolton attracted a five-star review in the BBC Music Magazine and their discs of English Viola Sonatas, all the viola music of Britten and Bridge and a CD featuring the legacy of the great Scottish violist Watson Forbes have also received similar outstanding praise internationally.

 Martin Outram is a Fellow of the Royal Academy of Music, where he has been a professor since 1984.
 He is also an Honorary Fellow of Canterbury Christ Church University and Brunel University.
 He has given masterclasses in major music institutions in Britain, China, Sweden, Norway, Poland and America, and gives annual masterclasses in Leipzig.
 He plays on a very fine Viola made by Henricus Catenar in Turin in 1680.